-Gonpo Ludup is a study group of the Foundation for the Preservation of the Mahayana Tradition (FPMT), a worldwide network of Buddhist centers and activities, founded by Lama Thubten Yeshe, and under the spiritual direction of Lama Zopa Rinpoche.
+Gonpo Ludup is an FPMT study group.
+The Foundation for the Preservation of the Mahayana Tradition (FPMT) is a worldwide network of Buddhist centers and activities founded by Lama Thubten Yeshe, and under the spiritual direction of Lama Zopa Rinpoche.
 We aspire to bring Tibetan Buddhist teachings of Lama Yeshe and Lama Zopa Rinpoche to Southern California.

 FPMT study groups are groups which are using this status as a probationary period before a group becomes a legal entity and a full FPMT center.
 FPMT Study Groups are not yet affiliated with the FPMT, and therefore do not have the same responsibilities as a center, financially or administratively.
 FPMT Study Groups are required to work towards becoming an FPMT center within a period of two years.

 “His Holiness the 14th the Dalai Lama Tenzin Gyatso, is the head of state and spiritual leader of the Tibetan people.
 He was born Lhamo Dhondrub on 6 July 1935, in a small village called Taktser in northeastern Tibet.
 Born to a peasant family, His Holiness was recognized at the age of two, in accordance with Tibetan tradition, as the reincarnation of his predecessor the 13th Dalai Lama, and thus an incarnation Avalokitesvara, the Buddha of Compassion.”